Template bank for spinning compact binary mergers in the second observation run of Advanced LIGO and the first observation run of Advanced Virgo: Effectualness

 \section{Effectualness}

-To assess the effectualness of this template bank, we compute again the $\mathrm{FF}(h_{s})$ as defined in Eq.~\ref{eq:FF} for a collection of simulated signals with parameters drawn randomly from the covered mass and spin space.
-The $FF$ depends on a number of parameters including masses, spins, spin orientations and sky locations.
-Hence it is often represented and plotted as a function of two such parameters.
-In order to do so, the $FF$ is binned in the two parameters and the average or mean $FF$ in each bin is plotted~\cite{fittingfactor}:
+To assess the effectualness of this template bank, we compute again the $FF(h_{s})$ as defined in Eq.~\ref{eq:FF} for a collection of simulated signals with parameters drawn randomly from the covered mass and spin space.
+The $FF$ depends on the parameters of the simulations and varies across the parameter space of the bank, hence it can be represented and plotted as a function of two of the parameters of the simulations.
+In order to do so, the $FF$ is binned in the two parameters and the mean $FF$ in each bin is plotted~\cite{fittingfactor}.
+We show such plots in parameters like chirp masses, mass ratios and effective spins.

-We selected simulated signals from various populations of BNS, NSBH, BBH, and IMBHB systems to check the effectualness of the bank.
-The details of the simulation sets are summarized in table~\ref{t:banksim_injections}.
-For each signal population, $10^{4}$ simulations were performed.